Hydrocodone/chlorpheniramine (By mouth)

 Chlorpheniramine (klor-fen-IR-a-meen), Hydrocodone (hye-droe-KOE-done)

 Treats cough and other symptoms of a cold or allergies.
-This medicine contains a narcotic cough suppressant and an antihistamine.
+This medicine contains a narcotic cough suppressant.

 HYDROcodone and Chlorpheniramine Pennkinetic, TussiCaps, Tussionex Pennkinetic, VituzThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not give this medicine to children under 6 years of age.
-Do not use if you had an allergic reaction to hydrocodone or chlorpheniramine.
+Do not use it if you had an allergic reaction to hydrocodone or chlorpheniramine.

 How to Use This Medicine: